-We are proud to announce our three featured speakers for NERGC 2021, Angie Bush, DearMYRTLE, and John Grenham!
+Our three featured speakers for NERGC 2021 were Angie Bush, DearMYRTLE, and John Grenham!

 With formal degrees in molecular biology and biotechnology, Angie Bush understands DNA testing and its applications in genetic genealogy.
 Whether it’s a matter of helping family historians sort out the test results and information they receive from the various genetic genealogy testing companies, or designing and implementing a sophisticated DNA testing plan to answer difficult genealogical research questions, Angie gets the job done.
 She has been researching the history of her own family for over 20 years and has helped many individuals in identifying their ancestors and discovering details about their lives.
 She has significant experience in software and web-based technologies, is familiar with key websites relevant to family history research, and has spent hundreds of hours spent poring over records housed by the Family History Library in Salt Lake City, Utah.